Video marketing is not the problem. Most businesses already use it. The issue is how it gets used.

 Here are the stats that matter most right now:

-Most businesses use video as part of their video planning, and adoption continues to rise across B2B and B2C teams. - Buyers prefer video when learning
+- Video is now a standard part of marketing Most businesses use video as part of their video planning, and adoption continues to rise across B2B and B2C teams.

-People consistently choose video over text when they want to understand a product, service, or process quickly.
-That makes video content for marketing especially effective on websites and landing pages. - Video supports lead generation and sales
+- Buyers prefer video when learning People consistently choose video over text when they want to understand a product, service, or process quickly.
+That makes video content for marketing especially effective on websites and landing pages.

-Teams report that video helps qualify leads and support conversions, not just drive awareness.
-This is why video production marketing is often tied directly to revenue goals. - Social platforms favor video
+- Video supports lead generation and sales Teams report that video helps qualify leads and support conversions, not just drive awareness.
+This is why video production marketing is often tied directly to revenue goals.

-Social media video marketing continues to outperform static posts in reach and engagement, especially when video is native to the platform. - Video improves on-site performance
+- Social platforms favor video Social media video marketing continues to outperform static posts in reach and engagement, especially when video is native to the platform.

-Pages with video tend to keep visitors engaged longer, which supports overall video marketing digital performance and user experience.
+- Video improves on-site performance Pages with video tend to keep visitors engaged longer, which supports overall video marketing digital performance and user experience.

 These trends explain why video and marketing work best when they are planned together.
 Video is no longer an add-on.
 It is a core part of how modern businesses communicate.
+To maximize results, it’s important to analyze performance data and reflect on campaign outcomes to continually improve your video marketing strategy.

 How to Create a Video Marketing Strategy